apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 power to the user.

 James propose several implementations for each of the interfaces it defines.
 The number of possible combinations of implementations is thus really high (like factorial(n) with n > 10).
 It makes it unpractical to run tests for each possible interface combination.
-We rather run integration tests for combinations that make sense.
-By overriding any components, Spring defeats this testing logic.
+We rather run integration tests for combinations that we decide brings the more value to the users.
+By overriding any class, Spring defeats this testing logic.
 Knowing which component implementation combines well with which other one is not intuitive to users, hard to document and test.